World's top drugmaker Novartis takes aim at tech

 "We've done more than most but certainly not enough.
 You're going to see a continued focus from this company that will be quite technology agnostic," Jimenez said in an interview during an FT pharmaceutical conference in London.

-"It may be niche today but in the future I think it is going to be front and centre as to how diseases are managed."
+"It may be niche today but in the future I think it is going to be front and center as to how diseases are managed."

 TECH FIRMS TARGET HEALTH